- bocahomecare

 Skilled Nursing Facility: A skilled nursing facility is an inpatient rehabilitation and medical treatment center.
 Often synonymous with “rehab center”, they are oriented around helping patients regain maximal strength and capabilities before returning to other living environments.
 Sometimes, a patient can return home faster with an appropriate home health plan that includes the same therapies and treatments provided in a skilled nursing facility.

 Navigating care for an aging parent or loved one can be challenging, and trying to understand the right professionals and institutions to interact with at each point in the journey can be overwhelming.
 Our advice is to familiarize yourself with the options that are out there, if only to rule out certain ones as inappropriate or undesired.
 Doing so will put your family in a better situation to leverage the services and conveniences available to your loved one.
-Boca Home Care Services has been helping families navigate senior care needs in Palm Beach and Broward Counties for over 25 years.
+Boca Home Care Services has been helping families navigate senior care needs in Palm Beach County for over 25 years.
 Contact our team today to see how we can help yours.